-On a trip to Halong Bay, the tour operator didn’t have water on the boat and they overbooked the trip, so people who paid for single rooms suddenly found themselves with roommates…sometimes in the same bed!
+On a trip to Halong Bay, the tour operator didn’t have water on the boat and had overbooked the trip, so people who paid for single rooms suddenly found themselves with roommates…sometimes in the same bed!

 “She’s telling her friends she’s going to overcharge and rip you off because you’re white,” said a Vietnamese American who was also on my bus.
 “She doesn’t think you will notice.”
 “How much should this really cost?”
 I asked my new companion.
 I gave the vendor the correct change, told her she was a bad person, and walked away.
-It wasn’t the money I cared about but the utter disrespect she showed me.
+It wasn’t the money I cared about—it was her utter disrespect.

 I wondered if it was just me.
-Perhaps I simply had a bad experience and Vietnam was really great and amazing.
+Perhaps I simply had a bad experience and Vietnam was really amazing.
 Maybe I just had bad luck.
 Maybe I just caught people on an off day.
-However, after talking to a number of other travelers, I realized that we all had the same stories.
+But after talking to a number of other travelers, I realized that we all had the same stories.
 Hardly anyone had a good story, which might explain why 95% of tourists don’t return.
 They all had tales of being ripped off, cheated, or lied to.
-They too never felt welcome in the country.
+They never felt welcome in the country either.

 I witnessed other people having problems in Vietnam.
 I saw friends getting ripped off.
-Once my friend bought bananas and the seller walked away before giving change back.
+Once when my friend bought bananas, the seller walked away before giving change back.
 At a supermarket, a friend was given chocolate instead of change.
-Two of my friends lived in Vietnam for 6 months, and even they said the Vietnamese were rude to them despite becoming “locals”.
+Two of my friends lived in Vietnam for six months, and even they said the Vietnamese were rude to them despite becoming “locals.”
 Their neighbors never warmed up to them.
-They were always outsiders.
-Strangers to even those they saw every day.
-Wherever I went, it seemed my experience was the norm not the exception.
+They were always outsiders—strangers even to those they saw every day.
+Wherever I went, it seemed my experience was the norm, not the exception.

-I’ve encountered many people who thought the people in Vietnam were really nice.
-They enjoyed their travels and I’ve often wondered why there is such a disparity in experiences.
-I’ve noticed one common trait among the travelers who have liked it and who have hated it.
-Most of the people who had a good experience traveled in luxury, while those that didn’t were backpackers and budget travelers.
-It’s a curious thing to think about and reinforced by a story I once heard.
+I’ve encountered many travelers who thought the people in Vietnam were really nice and enjoyed their travels there.
+I’ve often wondered why there’s such a disparity in experiences.
+Well, there’s one common difference between the travelers who have liked it and those who have hated it.
+Most of the people who had a good experience traveled in luxury, while those who didn’t were backpackers and budget travelers.
+It’s a curious thing to think about and reinforces a story I once heard.

 While in Nha Trang, I met an English teacher who had been in Vietnam for many years.
-He said that the Vietnamese are taught that all their problems are caused by the West, especially the French and Americans, and that Westerners “owe” the Vietnamese.
+He said that the Vietnamese are taught that all their problems are caused by the West, especially France and the U.S., and that Westerners “owe” the Vietnamese.
 They expect Westerners to spend money in Vietnam, so when they see travelers trying to penny pinch, they get upset and thus look down on backpackers and treat them poorly.
 Those who are spending money, however, seem to be treated quite well.
-I don’t know if this is true or not but given what I had seen, it did make some sense.
+I don’t know if this is true or not, but given what I saw, it makes some sense.

 But just because I’m a backpacker doesn’t mean I deserve any less respect than anyone else.
 I wasn’t looking for the royal treatment, just basic respect.
 And I never felt respected in Vietnam.
-I never felt like they looked at me as a human being but just as someone who could be ripped off.
-There are rude people everywhere yet it was so disproportionately bad that if I never went back to Vietnam, I wouldn’t feel too bad about it.
+I felt like people there looked at me not as a human being but just as someone who could be ripped off.
+There are rude people everywhere, but it was so disproportionately bad that if I never went back to Vietnam, I wouldn’t feel too bad about it.